espressomd/espresso/doc/sphinx/advanced_methods.rst

 connected by triangles.
-The marker points are advected with *exactly* the local fluid velocity, i.e., they do not possess a mass nor a friction coefficient (this is different from the Object-in-Fluid method of the previous chapter).
-We implement these marker points as virtual particles in which are not integrated using the usual velocity-verlet scheme, but instead are propagated using a simple Euler algorithm with the local fluid velocity (if the ``IMMERSED_BOUNDARY`` feature is turned on).
+The marker points are advected with *exactly* the local fluid velocity, i.e., they do not possess a mass nor a friction coefficient (this is different from the Object-in-Fluid method below).
+We implement these marker points as virtual tracer particles which are not integrated using the usual velocity-verlet scheme, but instead are propagated using a simple Euler algorithm with the local fluid velocity (if the ``IMMERSED_BOUNDARY`` feature is turned on).

-To compute the elastic forces, three new bonded interactions are defined ibm\_triel, ibm\_tribend and ibm\_volCons. ibm\_triel is used to compute elastic shear forces, ibm\_tribend computes out-of-plane bending forces and ibm\_volCons is an artificial force required to ensure proper volume conservation.
-An example python script can be found in samples/immersed_boundary.
+To compute the elastic forces, three new bonded interactions are defined ibm\_triel, ibm\_tribend and ibm\_volCons.

+ibm\_triel is used to compute elastic shear forces.
+To setup an interaction, use:

+tri1 = IBM_Triel(ind1=0, ind2=1, ind3=2, elasticLaw="Skalak", k1=0.1, k2=0, maxDist = 2.4)

+where \var{ind1}, \var{ind2} and \var{ind3} represent the indices of the three marker points making up the triangle.
+The parameter \var{maxDist}
+specifies the maximum stretch above which the bond is considered broken.
+The parameter \var{elasticLaw} can be either ''NeoHookean'' or ''Skalak''.
+The parameters k1 and k2 are the elastic moduli.

+ibm\_tribend computes out-of-plane bending forces.
+To setup an interaction, use:

+tribend = IBM_Tribend(ind1=0, ind2=1, ind3=2,ind4=3,kb=1, refShape = "Initial")

+where \var{ind1}, \var{ind2}, \var{ind3} and \var{ind4} are four marker points corresponding to two neighboring triangles.
+The indices \var{ind1} and \var{ind3} contain the shared edge.
+Note that the marker points within a triangle must be labelled such that the normal vector $\vec{n} = (\vec{r}_\text{ind2} - \vec{r}_\text{ind1}) \times (\vec{r}_\text{ind3} - \vec{r}_\text{ind1})$ points outward of the elastic object.
+The reference (zero energy) shape can be either ''Flat'' or the initial curvature ''Initial''.
+The bending modulus is \var{kb}.

+ibm\_volCons is a volume-conservation force.
+Without this correction, the volume of the soft object tends to shrink over time due to numerical inaccuracies.
+Therefore, this implements an artificial force intended to keep the volume constant.
+If volume conservation is to be used for a given soft particle, the interaction must be added to every marker point belonging to that object.

+volCons = IBM_VolCons(softID=1, kappaV=kV)

+where \var{softID} identifies the soft particle and \var{kv} is a volumetric spring constant.
+When adding the interaction to a particle, an arbitrary bond partner must be specified, which is ignored, since ESPResSo does not allow bonds without a partner.

 For a more detailed description, see e.g. Guckenberger and Gekle, J. Phys.
 Cond.
 Mat.
 (2017) or contact us.
 This feature probably does not work with advanced LB features such electro kinetics or Shan-Chen.
-When used on the GPU all particles need to be added to the system before calling LBFluid, updating the particle number during runtime is currently not supported.